© Crown copyright 2020

 If you do not drive yourself, it is important that you share this information with anyone who will be carrying you as a passenger.

 These are the parking concessions available to you as a Blue Badge holder.
 However, you must always check signs to see what the rules are when parking.

 Badge holders may park on single or double yellow lines for up to 3 hours, but in general not where there are restrictions on loading or unloading – indicated by yellow kerb dashes and / or signs on plates.
-You may wish to check whether a particular local authority has chosen to exempt Blue Badge holders from this restriction.
+You may wish to check whether a particular local council has chosen to exempt Blue Badge holders from this restriction.